Certain Coefficient Problems of $\mathcal{S}_{e}^{*}$ and $\mathcal{C}_{e}$: Introduction

 and

-which unifies various subclasses of $\mathcal{S}^{*}$ and $\mathcal{C}$ respectively.
+which unifies various subclasses of $\mathcal{S}^{*}$ and $\mathcal{C}$, respectively.
 Here $\varphi$ is an analytic univalent function satisfying the conditions $\RE\varphi(z)>0$, $\varphi(\mathbb{D})$ symmetric about the real axis and starlike with respect to $\varphi(0)=1$ with $\varphi'(0)>0$.

-The concept of Hankel determinants was introduced in \cite {pomi} and is a topic of interest for many authors even today.
-The definition of the $q^{th}$ Hankel determinants $H_{q,n}(f)$ of analytic functions $f \in \mathcal{A}$ of the form (\ref{form}) under the assumption that $a_1:=1$ is as follows:
+The notion of Hankel determinants was introduced in \cite{pomi}.
+Remarkably, this concept continues to captivate the attention of numerous researchers to this very day.
+Encompassing a broad spectrum of applications and implications, the $qth$ Hankel determinants $H_q(n)$ of analytic functions belonging to the class $\mathcal{A}$, as represented in (\ref{form}), have been defined under the premise that $a_1$ takes the value $1$.
+For $n,q\in \mathbb{N}$, this definition unfolds as follows:

-for $n,q\in \mathbb{N}$.
-The third order Hankel determinant expression, which is denoted by $H_{3,1}(f)$, is derived from (\ref{5hqn}) by taking $q=3$ and $n=1$, defined as:
+The specific expression for the third-order Hankel determinant, denoted as $H_{3}(1)$, is obtained by substituting $q=3$ and $n=1$ into equation (\ref{5hqn}).
+This determinant can be precisely defined as:

-Over the past, several authors established sharp bound of second-order Hankel determinants, see \cite{alarif,krishna bezilevic}.
-However, it is more complicated to compute the bound of the third-order Hankel determinant, which is obtained by taking $q=3$ in (\ref{5hqn}), and there are few articles concerning sharp bounds.
-Zaprawa \cite{zap} estimated that